- 10 Jul 2020

 Housing Benefit remains reserved to the UK Government.

-A: The loan scheme opened for applications on 5 May.
-The interest-free loan will be available to landlords who have five or fewer rental properties and will fund lost rental income from a single property.
+The loan scheme opened for applications on 5 May.
+The interest-free loan is available to landlords who have five or fewer rental properties and will fund lost rental income from a single property.
 It is designed to take the pressure off landlords, in the short-term, if their tenants are having difficulty making rent payments.
 Landlords should still engage with their tenants as detailed above.

 Enquiries can be sent to the Scottish Government at PRSLandlordCovid-19Loan@gov.scot.

-A. We have been clear that no landlord should evict a tenant because they have suffered financial hardship due to Covid-19 and we expect landlords to be flexible with tenants facing financial hardship and signpost them to the sources of financial support available.
+We have been clear that no landlord should evict a tenant because they have suffered financial hardship due to COVID-19 and we expect landlords to be flexible with tenants facing financial hardship and signpost them to the sources of financial support available.

 This new legislation temporarily extends the amount of notice landlords must give when ending a tenancy.
 In most cases landlords will now need to give tenants 6 months' notice, unless they are ending the tenancy for particular reasons, including antisocial and criminal behaviour by the tenant, or where the landlord or their family need to move into the property where the notice period is 3 months.

-A: Yes, there is a formal process that you must follow if you want to end a tenancy agreement with a tenant.
+There is a formal process that you must follow if you want to end a tenancy agreement with a tenant.
 The exact process you must follow depends on the type of tenancy in place.
-Due to the Covid-19 crisis the Scottish Government has brought in new rules to extend the notice periods given to tenants before legal action to obtain an order for eviction can be started.
-Information on ending a tenancy and the amount of notice a landlord must give a tenant during the Covid-19 crisis can be found here for a private residential tenancy and here for a short assured tenancy.
+Due to the COVID-19 crisis the Scottish Government has brought in new rules to extend the notice periods given to tenants before legal action to obtain an order for eviction can be started.
+Read more information on ending a tenancy and the amount of notice a landlord must give a tenant during the COVID-19 crisis for a private residential tenancy and for a short assured tenancy.

 If a landlord, or their agent, tries to physically or forcefully remove a tenant from the property it will be considered to be an illegal eviction which is a serious criminal offence.
 Illegal eviction attempts are not allowed and could impact on a landlord’s registration or a letting agent’s registration.

-Q: What happens if the tenant doesn’t leave at the end of the notice period?
+If the tenant doesn’t leave at the end of the notice period

 If a landlord, or their agent, tries to physically or forcefully remove a tenant from the property it will be considered to be an illegal eviction which is a serious criminal offence.